-Property originally owned by a group of Canadian investors and slated for development as an industrial park similar to what is existing south of the source.
+Property originally owned by a group of Canadian investors and slated for development as an industrial park similar to what is existing south of the course.

 Patton/Allen purchased the property with approvals for an 18 hole golf course.
-Patton hired Lisa Make, a female architect from Virginia to do the routing and design of original 18 holes.
-First gold course designed by female golf course architect in Pacific Northwest at the time.
+Patton hired Lisa Make, a female architect from Virginia, to do the routing and design of original 18 holes.
+First golf course designed by female golf course architect in Pacific Northwest at the time.

 Willows Run enters into agreement with King County to eventually irrigate with reclaimed water from the new Brightwater plant proposed for construction in Woodinville.